aliasadidev/vscode-npm-gui/README.md

 //The maximum duration for completing a request from this extension "nugetpackagemanagergui.nuget.requestTimeout": 9000,

-//The Nuget endpoint addresses for getting package versions
+//The NuGet endpoint addresses for getting package versions
 //* The first address in the list has highest priority
 //* The {{packageName}} property injecting by extension "nugetpackagemanagergui.nuget.packageVersionsUrls": [
     "https://api.nuget.org/v3-flatcontainer/{{packageName}}/index.json"
 ],

-//The Nuget endpoint addresses for searching packages
+//The NuGet endpoint addresses for searching packages
 //* The first address in the list has highest priority "nugetpackagemanagergui.nuget.searchPackage.urls": [
     "https://azuresearch-usnc.nuget.org/query"